Kang: Very well. No abortions for anyone!

-Arguably lampshaded in the episode in which Homer gets his jaw wired shut.
-In the middle of a long story about the old days, Grandpa says: "...after that, things got pretty quiet until FDR challenged Superman to a race around the world.
-FDR beat him by a furlong, or so the stories say.
+- Lampshaded in the episode in which Homer gets his jaw wired shut.
+In the middle of a long story about the old days, Grandpa says: "Then after World War Two, it got kinda quiet, 'til Superman challenged FDR to a race around the world.
+FDR beat him by a furlong, or so the comic books would have you believe.
 The truth lies somewhere in between..."

-And then there's the debacle with the children of Springfield trying to figure out why all the adults had disappeared from the streets after Grampa started selling his aphrodisiac, with them all proposing different sinister actors behind this and arguing over them, prompting Milhouse to wind up including them all with another reason for it:
+- And then there's the debacle with the children of Springfield trying to figure out why all the adults had disappeared from the streets after Grampa started selling his aphrodisiac, with them all proposing different sinister actors behind this and arguing over them, prompting Milhouse to wind up including them all with another reason for it:

-Millhouse: Ahem.
-OK, here's what we've got: the Rand Corporation, in conjunction with the saucer people under the supervision of the reverse vampires are forcing our parents to go to bed early in a fiendish plot to eliminate the meal of dinner.
+Milhouse: Ahem.
+OK, here's what we've got: the Rand Corporation, in conjunction with the saucer people, under the supervision of the reverse vampires, are forcing our parents to go to bed early in a fiendish plot to eliminate the meal of dinner.

-South Park uses this trope a lot to deliver its message.
+- South Park uses this trope a lot to deliver its message.
 Strawman Politicals from both sides clash and make the problem worse, until someone delivers a final speech concluding that neither side is correct.
-For example, we shouldn't support the Boy Scouts' decision to exclude membership to gays, but we also shouldn't ban the organization because they should be free to exclude people in their own company.
-Sometimes, the solutions have been highly unconvincing compromises presented as perfect for everyone, giving rise to complaints that the makers try to force the trope.
-Through the show's many seasons, however, they have lampshaded and subverted the common formula a number of times.
+For example, we shouldn't support the Boy Scouts' decision to exclude membership to gays, but we also shouldn't force them to change.
+Other times however, the solutions have been highly unconvincing compromises presented as perfect for everyone, giving rise to complaints that the makers try to force the trope.
+Through the show's many seasons, however, they have lampshaded and subverted the common formula a number of times:

 "I'll never be too good or too evil ever again, I'll just be me."